Last Updated: January 6, 2023

 The second quarter of 2019 saw outsourcing contracts worth £938 million signed

 A 34% increase from the first quarter’s contract value has proved the UK outsourcing market to be a lively one.
 UK outsourcing industry growth is further illustrated through public sector spending that grew almost ten-fold, from £51 million in the first quarter to £489 million in the second.

 Of all the deals considered, only 2% fell out of the BPO category, with customer service, HR, revenues and benefits comprising the majority of outsourced processes.

 Application and network management and end-user computing saw the largest sums spent – £284 million, and the £118 million spent on work outsourced by manufacturing companies followed.

 Outsourcing Statistics UK by function and industry

-34% of UK based business outsourced IT support
+34% of UK based businesses outsourced IT support in 2019

 The UK outsourcing figures show IT workers are not the only ones with stiff competition abroad, since 28% of company executives decided to outsource payroll, as reported in 2019.
 These decisions were primarily motivated by cost (41%) and deficiency in skilled staff (34%).